 The provider had implemented systems for reviewing and investigating when things went wrong.
 There were comprehensive risk assessments in relation to safety issues.
 Staff monitored and reviewed incidents.
-This helped staff to understand the potential risks and led to effective risk management systems in the practice as well as safety improvements.
+This helped staff to understand risks which led to effective risk management systems in the practice as well as safety improvements.